Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

 ```

 When there is no stall or blocking,
-now it can rename the instructions
+now it can rename the instructions.
-decoded by the decode stage one by one.
-When the current renameStatus is Running or Idle, it will invoke
+When the current renameStatus is Running or Idle,
+it will invoke renameInsts function
-renameInsts function to rename the instructions
+to rename the instructions
 Also, when the renameStatus is Unblocking,
-which means the rename stage is recovered from the Blocking status,
+which means that the rename stage is being recovered from the Blocking status,
-it should also invokes the renameInsts function.
+it should also invoke the renameInsts function.

 ### renameInsts: the main rename function
-The most of the rename function is done by the renameInsts function.
+The most of the rename function operations are done by the **renameInsts** function.
-Although it is pretty complicated, let's take a look at the details.

 ```cpp
  547 template <class Impl>